Brianonchari/Ds-Algorithms/README.md

 of this repository is to document my learnings and implementations of various data structures and algorithms.

 ## Data Structures
+Data structures are a means of organizing and storing data in a computer so a to make it effective to perfom operations on the stored data.
 ## Algorithms

 ## Resources